bowenfan96/epanet-genetic-algorithm/README.md

 # Constrained optimization of water pipeline diameters using genetic algorithm and EPANET
 A work-in-progress program for the constrained optimization of pipe diameters in a water distribution network.
 UCL third year project.
+Tested on the Two-Loop network so far.
+Converges in around 250 generations.